tiwarianurag3005/To-Do-list-python/README.md

 Enter new task: Complete Python assignment
 Task added!

-🗂 Data Persistence:
+🗂 Data Persistence:-
 ----------------------------------------
 📁 All tasks are saved in a file named: tasks.txt
 🔁 When you re-run the app, previous tasks are automatically loaded from this file.

-📁 File Structure:
+📁 File Structure:-
 ----------------------------------------
 todo-console-app/
  ┣ 📄 todo.py
  ┣ 📄 tasks.txt      (auto-created)
  ┗ 📄 README.txt

-🛠️ Requirements:
+🛠️ Requirements:-
 ----------------------------------------
 🐍 Python 3.x
 📦 No external libraries required

-🙌 Credits:
+🙌 Credits:-
 ----------------------------------------
 Made with ❤️ in Python by Anurag Tiwari

-📃 License:
+📃 License:-
 ----------------------------------------
 This project is open-source and free to use under the MIT License.